 The second edition of Carolyn Conarroe’s 1978 book “Louisville Story” can be purchased at the Louisville Historical Museum, 1001 Main Street in Louisville, open Tuesdays, Wednesdays, Fridays and Saturdays.
 One hundred percent of the proceeds from each sale is donated to the Louisville History Foundation.

-Doug Conarroe’s 2017 book “80026: An illustrated History of Lafayette, Colo. — 1829-1929,” “Lost Lafayette, Colorado,” and “Ghosts and Legends of Lafayette and Louisville” can be purchased at the Lafayette Miner’s Museum, 108 E. Simpson in Lafayette.
-Open Wednesdays, Thursdays, Fridays and Saturdays.
-Twenty percent of proceeds of each sale goes to the Lafayette Historical Society.
+Doug Conarroe’s books “80026: An illustrated History of Lafayette, Colo. — 1829-1929,” “Lost Lafayette, Colorado,” and “Ghosts and Legends of Lafayette and Louisville” can be purchased at the Lafayette History Museum, 108 E. Simpson in Lafayette.